 Every subscribing member of a Lodge in London or a Province who has a UK address registered with United Grand Lodge of England is entitled to receive a copy of the quarterly magazine, Freemasonry Today.
 If you are entitled to receive a copy then your name and address will be shared quarterly with the printers and distributors of the magazine for the sole purpose of sending the magazine to you.
 The legal basis for this use of your data is the legitimate interests of United Grand Lodge of England as a membership organisation.
-If you would prefer not to receive the magazine in hard copy then please use the “remove from mailing list” option at https://www.freemasonrytoday.com/contact-us.
+If you would prefer not to receive the magazine in hard or digital copy then please use the “remove from mailing list” option at https://www.freemasonrytoday.com/contact-us.
 You may also use this link to notify of a change to your address or to re-subscribe for the magazine.